walmartdigital/k8s-101/labs/00-getting-setup/00-getting-setup.md

 # Basic Setup
-The whole lab should be based on minikube, a tool that runs a single-node Kubernetes cluster in a virtual machine on your laptop.
+The lab is divided in two parts.
+One that uses Minikube, a tool that runs a single-node Kubernetes cluster in a virtual machine on your laptop.
+The second part will have you deploy artifacts in a remote Kubernetes cluster.

-This guide is based on MacOs and Homebrew installation.
+The exercises in this lab will have you use a variety of tools that you should install before attending the workshop.
+This guide attempts to provide instructions on how to install these tools for MacOs and Homebrew users.

 ## Prerequisites
 Before attempting to clone repo, be sure your host machine meets the prerequisites: